 Abstract

-Voice preferences are an integral part of interpersonal interactions, shaping how people connect with each other, convey information, and express themselves in different contexts.
-While a large number of studies has investigated the mechanisms behind (spoken) voice attractiveness, very little research has investigated other types of vocalizations.
+Voice preferences are an integral part of interpersonal interactions and shape how people connect with each other.
+While a large number of studies has investigated the mechanisms behind (spoken) voice attractiveness, very little research was dedicated to other types of vocalizations.
 In this Registered Report, we propose to investigate voice preferences with an integrative approach.
 To this end, we will use a newly recorded and validated stimulus set of contrasting vocalizations by 22 highly trained female singers speaking and singing the same material in contrasting styles (sung as a lullaby, as a pop song or as an opera aria; and spoken aloud as if directed to an adult audience and as if directed to an infant).
 We will ask participants to rate these vocalizations in terms of how much they liked them; and we will compare the amount of shared taste (i.e., how much participants agree in their preferences) across styles.
 This approach will allow us to characterize voice preferences in a broader framework, taking into account the variability in both the uses and functions of vocalizations and in participants’ aesthetic appreciation of them, in order to better understand a question central to human experience.

 Keywords: aesthetics, liking, voice perception, voice attractiveness, vocalization